vietlq/pyproxy/README.md

 `./async_echo.py localhost 9090`

-#### Starting an instance of TcpProxyServer with no auxiliary capability
+#### Starting an instance of TcpProxyServer with no message injection capability

 The main port is `8080`.

 `./async_proxy.py 8080 localhost:9090 8181`

-#### Starting an instance of TcpProxyServer with auxiliary capability
+#### Starting an instance of TcpProxyServer with message injection capability

 The main port is `8080`.